wikoeste/talos-te-sbjat/README.md

-added auto resolution to the tickets added ipv6 lookup support added geolocation check to not auto resolve ticket
+added auto resolution to the tickets added ipv6 lookup support added geolocation check to not auto resolve ticket added auto label for te-sbjat to be added in the jira lable field for tracking/metrics

 1.4
 jira comments need fixed to post the correct response